dev-collectiv/plantopi/README.md

 ![synthesis-ui](https://github.com/dev-collectiv/plantopi/blob/main/resources/plantopi.gif)

 ## About
-> Designed to keep your greens alive, you can schedule an automatic irrigation based on your needs, or with the click of a button, no matter where you are.
+**Designed to keep your greens alive, you can schedule an automatic irrigation based on your needs, or with the click of a button, no matter where you are**

 Plantopi is an irrigation system that allows remote control and monitoring, as well as scheduling for automation.
 Users can create multiple areas, each with their own set of humidity sensors and controllers (water pumps, electrovalves, lights, etc.), and setup irrigation schedules based on their plants' needs.
 The application communicates with Arduinos and a Raspberry Pi for IoT control and makes use of Open Weather API for weather data.
 An overview schema of these various components can be found below.